• Home

 Invite Helena St. George for an Interview

 Few dystopian novels explore the survival and resistance strategies of people society often ignores.
-Shattered But Not Silenced stands out by focusing on characters often overlooked—the homeless, the addicted, or the disabled, in short, those frequently considered outcasts—while examining how an authoritarian regime measures human value.
+Shattered But Not Silenced stands out by focusing on characters often overlooked: the homeless, the addicted, or the disabled, in short, those frequently considered outcasts, while examining how an authoritarian regime measures human value.

 Helena St. George

-To Request an Interview: Email helenastgeorge@gmail.com
+To Request an Interview or a review copy: Email helenastgeorge@gmail.com

 Contact Now